lipp/zbus/README.md

 zbus is a message bus in Lua.

-It allows processes to provide or call methods between each other and to publish and subscribe to notifications.
+It allows processes to provide or call methods between each other and to publish and subscribe notifications.
 The functionality provided should cover many use cases where [dbus](http://www.freedesktop.org/wiki/Software/dbus) may be suitable.

 In opposite to dbus, zbus neither describes a message format nor requires XML for service registration etc. It is possible to register methods which handle multiple method-urls to keep the broker slim.
 Anyhow, zbus comes with an optional JSON serializer, which allows convenient and typed interfaces.
+Introspection is not part of zbus.

+If you are interested in a higher level bus, have a look at [jet](https://github.com/lipp/jet), which is build on top of zbus.

 ## Files